Thifany-Nicastro/Thifany-Nicastro/README.md

 ## Hi there!
 I am Thifany 👋

 - 🎓 System Analysis and Development student.
-- 🏢 Working as a junior PHP developer.
+- 🏢 Working as a PHP developer.
 - 🌱 Currently learning more about SOLID, TDD and design patterns through Node.js
 <!-- - 🔎 Looking for a backend job opportunity. -->